shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-strategies.md

 ---
 title: Buying Strategies
-Description: The article explains buying strategies that are are required if your campaign is set to buy third-party inventory (inventory not directly managed by you). ms.date: 10/28/2023
+description: The article explains buying strategies that are are required if your campaign is set to buy third-party inventory (inventory not directly managed by you). ms.date: 10/28/2023
 ---